-“Children who are abused by their parents rarely bully others – abused children are usually timid and fearful,” continues Novick.
+“Children who are abused by their parents rarely bully others – abused children are usually timid and fearful,” says Dr. Novak.

-“While many abusing adults were, in fact, abused as children,” adds Dr. Novick, “during their vulnerable childhood years, abused children usually appear timid and fearful.”
+“While many abusing adults were, in fact, abused as children — during their vulnerable childhood years abused children usually appear timid and fearful.”

 However, Dr. Novick notes that there actually is some research that finds that parents of bullies may use more authoritarian styles of discipline.

-When parents bully each other, this sends the message that this behavior is acceptable, says Dr. Novick, and even a recommended way to solve problems and obtain goals.
+When parents bully each other, this sends the message that this behavior is acceptable, says Dr. Novick.